bsolomon1124/pycld3/README.md

 ### How do I fix an error telling me "The Protobuf compiler, `protoc`, could not be found"?

-The Protobuf compiler, `protoc`, is required for installing this package.
+The Protobuf compiler, `protoc`, is required for building this package.
+(However, if you are installing from PyPI with `pip`, then the
+`.h` and `.cc` files generated with `protoc` will already be included.)

 Below are some quick install commands, but please consult [the official protobuf repository](https://github.com/protocolbuffers/protobuf) for information on installing Protobuf.